tristen/hoverintent/README.md

 # hoverintent

-hoverintent is a reworking of Brian Cherne's [hoverintent jQuery plugin](http://cherne.net/brian/resources/jquery.hoverIntent.html) in plain javascript.
+hoverintent is a reworking of Brian Cherne's [jQuery plugin](http://cherne.net/brian/resources/jquery.hoverIntent.html) in plain javascript.
 It has no dependencies.

 It's goal is to determine a users intention when hovering over an element by triggering a mouseover event when the cursor position